 Lack of Intent

 Bankruptcies can be complicated.
 There’s a lot of information involved, and it’s common for people to make mistakes when filling out paperwork.
-If your attorney can show that you acted in good faith and did not mean to make misstatements or deceive anyone, you have a strong defense against a fraud charge.
+If your criminal defense lawyer in Los Angeles can show that you acted in good faith and did not mean to make misstatements or deceive anyone, you have a strong defense against a fraud charge.

 Lack of Evidence